upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [nsfwcyoa] – A discord server for the [r/nsfwcyoa] subreddit.
   * Check out [#programming-and-interactives-tank] for discussion on Interactive CYOAs.
+* [CYOA 101](https://discord.gg/QNBKw6beu9) – A server for learning how to do CYOAs, by Dragon's Whore.
 * [/CYOA/] – A discord server from 4chan.
 * [CYOA][CYOA-discord] – Another discord server from 4chan.